 Many hotel properties in the Sacred Valley such as Casa Andina Premium Sacred Valley and the Belmond Rio Sagrado have on-site llamas with scheduled feeding times for babies.
 For few soles in Cusco you can take a photo with an alpaca led by women wearing traditional Andean outfits.

-With such a wide variety of places to see and things to do in Peru, checking off Machu Picchu from your bucket list can be as fun, adventurous, or relaxing as you want!
+With such a wide variety of places to see and things to do in Peru, your Peru tour can be as fun, adventurous, or relaxing as you want!

 Ready to check these 20 things to do in Peru off of your list?
 Book your visit to Peru today and customize your trip with one of our travel experts.